espocrm/documentation/docs/administration/config-params.md

 ### PDF

 * pdfEngine – `Tcpdf` – what PDF engine to use; as of v6.1;
-* pdfFontFace – a default font face;
+* pdfFontFace – default font face;
+* pdfFontSize – 12 – default font size;

 ### Events